micahwoods/micahwoods.github.io/_posts/2017-07-30-atc-most-influential-followers.md

 ![log2 chart of 2nd degree followers vs tweetRate also follow 3 associations](/img/atc_followers_assoc.svg)

 And where would the asianturfgrass account be if it were plotted on this chart also?
-I checked that and it keeping good company somewhere between [MikeFidanza](https://twitter.com/MikeFidanza) and [BarenbrugGroup](https://twitter.com/BarenbrugGroup).
+I checked that and it is keeping good company somewhere between [MikeFidanza](https://twitter.com/MikeFidanza) and [BarenbrugGroup](https://twitter.com/BarenbrugGroup).